Do you have a love-hate relationship with Pinterest?

 Pinterest brings me a quarter of my overall traffic so, I had to do something about it.

 Using Tailwind wasn’t giving me the results I had hoped for.
-So, I stopped using Tailwind and have been manual pinning for a while.
+So, I stopped using Tailwind and have been manually pinning for a while.

 I needed to speed up my success and I wanted a better understanding of manual pinning, so I purchased Carly’s Pinteresting Strategies eCourse.

 It is by far the best Pinterest eCourse I have ever purchased or come across.
-It has been updated in 2022 to include the latest strategies that are working right now.
+It has been updated in 2023 and she keeps adding more and more videos to include the latest strategies that are working right now.